-Will premium gasoline make your car run better?
-Can regular gasoline damage your engine?
-Does midgrade give you better gas mileage?
-Motorists often ask these questions — and unfortunately, often come up with the wrong answers.
+Some people wonder, will premium gasoline make your car run better, or can regular gasoline damage your engine?
+What about midgrade gas and if it can give you better gas mileage?
+Motorists often ask these questions — and, unfortunately, often come up with the wrong answers.
 We’re here to help you decide what kind of fuel to put in your car.

 To understand what octane means, we first have to look at the concept of preignition.
 Engines compress a mixture of air and fuel and ignite them with a spark.
-Under certain conditions, the fuel-air mixture can ignite early, which makes a knocking sound not unlike a coffee percolator — this is called preignition.
+Under certain conditions, the fuel-air mixture can ignite early.
+This is called preignition, and it makes a knocking sound similar to a coffee percolator.
 Nowadays, most cars have knock sensors that prevent preignition, so you’ll rarely hear it.

 Octane measures the gasoline’s resistance to preignition; the higher the octane, the less likely it is to detonate.
 Contrary to what some believe, high-octane gasoline has the same energy content as low-octane gasoline.

-If your car says “premium fuel required” and the owner’s manual specifies 91- or 93-octane, then you should always fuel up with the good stuff.
+If your car says “premium fuel required” and the owner’s manual specifies 91 or 93 octane, then you should always fuel up with the good stuff.
 Back in the day, using low-octane gasoline in a car that required premium would likely cause damage.
-In a modern car, the knock sensor can retune the engine on the fly to avoid preignition, but this will most likely reduce power and fuel economy, so it’s a false economy, and engine damage is still possible.
+In a modern vehicle, the knock sensor can retune the engine on the fly to avoid preignition, but this will most likely reduce power and fuel economy.
+Along with showing a false economy, engine damage is still possible.

-If your car is designed for regular 87-octane gas, you’re in luck.
+If your car recommends regular 87 octane gas, you’re in luck.
 You can safely use the cheap stuff.
 Premium fuel won’t make the engine run better or produce more power.
 There’s simply no benefit to buying premium fuel unless there’s a difference in the ethanol content.

-It’s not uncommon for regular gas to be up to 15 percent ethanol (often called ‘E15’) and the premium option to be ethanol-free.
-Ethanol is a less efficient fuel than gasoline which means ethanol-free gas will always be more efficient than gas with any ethanol in it.
+It’s not uncommon for regular gas to be up to 15% ethanol (often called ‘E15’) and the premium option to be ethanol-free.
+Ethanol is a less efficient fuel than gasoline, which means ethanol-free gas will always be more efficient than gas with any ethanol in it.
 However, the extra cost of ethanol-free premium gas over regular E15 is often more than what you’ll save with the slight difference in fuel economy.

 If your car says “premium fuel recommended,” you have a choice — you can run regular, midgrade, or premium.
-These engines generally develop more power and get better fuel economy on higher-octane fuel, although the difference may be slight.
-However, you won’t damage the engine or void your warranty by running regular.
-Our advice: Run a few tanks of both regular and premium, and calculate your fuel economy.
-Decide for yourself if the differences in power and fuel economy (if they’re even noticeable) are worth the extra cost of premium fuel.
+Although the difference may be slight, these engines generally develop more power and better fuel economy on higher-octane fuel.
+However, you won’t damage the engine or void your warranty by using regular gas.
+Our advice is to run a few tanks of both regular and premium and calculate your fuel economy.
+Decide for yourself if the differences in power and fuel economy, if they’re even noticeable, are worth the extra cost of premium fuel.

 Diesel and E85

-E85 is a blend of 85 percent ethanol and 15 percent gasoline.
-Some gasoline-powered vehicles (known as flex-fuel vehicles) can also run on E85; they usually have a bright-yellow fuel cap.
-A flex-fuel vehicle running on E85 pollutes less but will generally get around 30 percent worse fuel economy.
-Don’t put E85 in your car unless you’re absolutely sure that it’s E85-capable.
+E85 is a blend of 85% ethanol and 15% gasoline.
+Some gasoline-powered vehicles, known as flex-fuel vehicles, can also run on E85; they usually have a bright-yellow fuel cap.
+A flex-fuel vehicle running on E85 pollutes less but will generally get around 30% worse fuel economy.
+Don’t put E85 in your car unless you’re sure that it’s E85 capable.
 The car may run, but you’ll likely void your warranty.

 - Buying a Car: Do You Need to Use Premium Gas?